Are you a parent who is struggling because you’ve just discovered your teen or young adult is using drugs or abusing alcohol?

 - Having a confrontation, rather than a conversation.

-- Not checking for signs of drug use.
+- Not continuing to check for signs of drug use.

 - Neglecting to notice your child’s change of personal habits.